 12. Dry using a microfibre towel

-Try the Auto Finesse Aqua Deluxe Drying Towel, a super-absorbent towel that soaks up water and leaves a completely dry body that’s ready for waxing and polishing.
-Or, try the Halfords Drying Towel, which is super plush and soft.
+Try the Halfords Drying Towel, a super-absorbent and plush towel that soaks up water and leaves a completely dry body that’s ready for waxing and polishing.
 The long piles of microfibre towels quickly and easily absorb water and remove detailing sprays, waxes and sealant residue if being used to buff.

 13. Decontaminate your paintwork